netgrif/nae-plugin-maven-plugin/CONTRIBUTING.md

-# How to contribute to NAE Module Maven Plugin
+# How to contribute to NAE plugin Maven Plugin

-Maven plugin for building NAE modules
+Maven plugin for building NAE plugins

 ## Ways you can contribute